NickHardeman/ofxFBX/README.md

 ![libiconv](ReadMeImages/libiconv.png)

+If you have a fbx with a single animation that needs to be broken up into separate animations, you can try the following:
+`mScene.load( "Alligator.FBX", tsettings );
+mScene.clearAnimations();
+mScene.addAnimation("SwimBite", 81, 100 );
+mScene.addAnimation("Swim", 61, 80 );`

 ### Blender workflow.
 Using Blender 2.63, the FBX exporter is not fully featured and there are known bugs that may be fixed in the future.